Leadership and Career Progression through Mentoring Programs

 Understanding The Role Of A Mentor

 A true mentor with mentor leadership skills knows the value of mentoring to him and their mentees.
 Most successful professionals have had help from their senior employees who played their roles as mentors.
 Now is the time to become a mentor for someone who needs your help and counsel.
 Having a pool of strong mentors in any organization helps the new employees surmount the most easily avoidable mistakes while getting used to their job responsibilities.
 Understanding the learning abilities of mentees can simplify the mentorship programs for the mentors.
-For an organization, a mentor can not only serve as an excellent point of knowledge transfer across various specializations, but also can prevent the next generation employees from making the same mistakes.
+For an organization, a mentor can not only serve as an excellent point of knowledge transfer across various specializations, but also can prevent the next generation employees from making the same mistakes about poor management practices.

 A Healthy Mentor-Mentee Relationship Takes Time